SheetJS/docs.sheetjs.com/docz/docs/09-miscellany/01-formats.md

 iWork 2013 (Numbers 3.0 / Pages 5.0 / Keynote 6.0) switched from a proprietary
 XML-based format to the current file format based on the iWork Archive (IWA).
-This format has been used up through the current release (Numbers 11.2).
+This format has been used up through the current release (Numbers 12.1) as well as the iCloud.com web interface to Numbers.

 The parser focuses on extracting raw data from tables.
 Numbers technically supports multiple tables in a logical worksheet, including custom titles.
 This